vEnhance/web.evanchen.cc/README.md

   - USEMO problems and reports
   - statistics from some contests
 - `notes/`: Manually uploaded lecture notes.
 Probably pretty fixed now.
-- `textbooks/`: Textbooks of various kinds.
+- `textbooks/`: Various longer textbooks I've written.
 - `upload/`: [The miscellaneous box](https://xkcd.com/1077/).
   Kind of the wild west in here.
 Read at your own peril.